 MEH will issue all invoices to Hub Shippers for Hub Services rendered, including any penalties, and will have the duty of collecting accounts receivable on behalf of Peoples.
 All invoicing and payment shall be subject to and in accordance with the GT&C.

-MEH shall forward to Peoples on a monthly basis such accounts receivable collected with respect to Hub Services, retaining only (i) the Administrative Service Fees payable pursuant to Section 7.1, (ii) any amounts necessary to pay on behalf of Peoples any sales, Btu, severance, gross revenue or other tax (other than income taxes) to any Governmental Authority in respect of Hub Services, (iii) any amounts necessary to pay filing fees incurred by Peoples as a result of performing Hub Services, (iv) such additional amounts as may be necessary to compensate MEH for expenses directly incurred on behalf of Peoples pursuant to its performance of this Agreement, and (v) any other amounts to which MEH may be entitled to receive from Peoples pursuant to this Agreement.
+MEH shall forward to Peoples on a monthly basis such accounts receivable collected with respect to Hub Services.
+MEH will issue an invoice to Peoples on a monthly basis for (i) the Administrative Service Fee payable pursuant to Section 7.1, and (ii) any other amounts which MEH may be entitled to receive from Peoples pursuant to this Agreement.

 3.3 MEH shall have the duty of refunding on behalf of Peoples any amounts, including interest, due a Hub Shipper because of any retroactive reduction in the rates charged by Peoples which may be ordered by FERC.
-In the event any such refund becomes payable, MEH shall make commercially reasonable efforts to pay such refund to the Hub Shipper within the time prescribed by any Law or Judgment.
-Without prejudice to Peoples’ rights under Section 7.3, Peoples will pay to MEH all funds necessary to effect such refunds within two (2) Business Days after receiving written notice of any need for such payment.
+In the event any such refund becomes payable, MEH shall pay such refund to the Hub Shipper within the time prescribed by any Law or Judgment.
+Without prejudice to Peoples’ rights under Section 7.3, Peoples will pay to MEH all funds necessary to effect such refunds within ten (10) Business Days after receiving written notice of any need for such payment.
 At its option, MEH may elect to deduct payments due from Peoples under this Section from amounts otherwise payable to Peoples under Section 3.1.

 Within fifteen (15) days after the end of each Month, MEH will provide a written statement to Peoples containing a description of the Hub Services provided (including service, contract quantity, and rates), amounts invoiced, and payments received, in each case during such Month.
 In addition, within thirty (30) days after the end of each calendar quarter, year and the termination of this Agreement, respectively, MEH will provide a report to Peoples summarizing all Hub Services (including, without limitation, amounts invoiced and payments received) during such period.
-Within thirty (30) days after the end of each calendar quarter and year following the termination of this Agreement, Peoples will provide MEH a report summarizing all Hub Services (including, without limitation, amounts invoiced and payments received) during such period which were performed with respect to Hub Transactions presented to Peoples during the term of this Agreement.
+Within thirty (30) days after the end of each calendar quarter and year following the termination of this Agreement, Peoples will provide MEH a report summarizing all Extended Hub Services (including, without limitation, amounts invoiced and payments received) during such period.
 These Reports will be used to establish the Administrative Service Fee set forth in Article VII.

-Peoples shall exercise its best efforts to minimize imbalances between the amount of gas delivered to Peoples on behalf of Hub Shippers and the amount re-delivered to Hub Shippers through the use of imbalance management services offered under the tariffs of interstate pipelines.

 Within ten (10) days after receipt by Peoples of any written statement or report delivered by MEH pursuant to Section 3.4 hereof, Peoples may request, in writing, a meeting with representatives of MEH to discuss matters affecting the Hub.
 Such meeting shall be scheduled at the offices of Peoples at a mutually agreeable time within fourteen (14) days from receipt of such request.